flaviociravegna/softeng-ezwh/UnitTestReport.md

 ### **Class *RestockOrder* - method *deleteRestockOrderTransportNote***

 **Criteria for method *deleteRestockOrderTransportNote*:**
- -there exists a transport note in that order - E
+ - there exists a transport note in that order - E

 **Predicates for method *deleteRestockOrderTransportNote*:**